After creating a recipe, you can now train and score your recipe without having to touch code again.

 After updating the Model’s Configuration parameters, click Finish.

-A Scoring Run is now created, and has a status of Running.
+A Scoring Run is now created, and has a status of Pending, which will change to Running.

 And 1-2 minutes later, the Scoring Run’s status will change to Complete.